 Have you ever admired someone’s hair and wondered how healthy they must be to get such beautiful shine to their hair?
 Shiny hair is a sign of health, even youth.
 Shine can be elusive and difficult to achieve.
 Natural plant based oils will add shine but for many of us, adding oils results in oily hair and more shampooing.
 I’m excited to tell you that there is a totally natural ingredient that is safe to use on your hair and will restore your shine and even smooth the texture of your hair!
 Today I’m going to teach you how you can get gorgeous hair by simply making an apple cider vinegar hair rinse.
 It’s a simple recipe that will restore the shine and vitality of your hair without leaving you smelling like vinegar-I promise!

-Since this week is “hair week” at Jenni Raincloud HQ, I had to share a super simple recipe for a hair rinse.
-It’s just apple cider vinegar and water (with a few essential oils added in, of course!).
+Since this week is “hair week” at Jenni Raincloud, I had to share a super easy recipe for an apple cider vinegar hair rinse for achieving extra shiny hair!
+You only need apple cider vinegar and water (with a few essential oils added in, of course!).
 I know what you’re thinking-Apple Cider Vinegar stinks!
 Yes, it does.
-BUT, don’t knock this until you try it-ACV does amazing things for hair-and I promise, you won’t smell like vinegar.
-Instead, you’ll have shiny, silky, happy hair!
+BUT, don’t knock this until you try it-an ACV rinse does amazing things for hair-and I promise, you won’t smell like vinegar.
+Instead, you’ll have shiny, silky, healthy hair!

-Benefits of Apple Cider Vinegar for the Hair
+Benefits of a DIY Apple Cider Vinegar Rinse for the Hair

 - Helps detangle the hair

-Pretty exciting, right?
-Let’s talk a little more about pH-I’ve stated many times through out my posts that pH is vital for healthy skin.
+Let’s talk a little more about pH levels-I’ve stated many times through out my posts that pH is vital for healthy skin.
 When pH is off in your skin, excessive dryness or oiliness can occur.
 The same is true with the hair.
 It is so important that we restore pH after shampooing.